 Dr. Best received her PhD in Sociology from the University of California, Berkeley in 2012.
-Her dissertation documented a recent increase in social movements targeting diseases and tracked their effects on federal medical research politics.
-Her current research asks why lobbying for research into new medical treatments has overshadowed movements seeking research on environmental causes of disease and advocacy for expanded access to medical care.
+Her research asks how policies and laws respond to social problems.
+She is currently writing a book about the rise of social movements targeting diseases.
+This work explains why disease advocacy emerged, how it shaped federal medical research politics, and why disease advocates tend to lobby for medical research instead of medical care.
 After completing the program, she will join the Department of Sociology at the University of Michigan as an assistant professor.

 Dr. Carey received her Ph.D. in economics from Johns Hopkins University in 2013.
 Her research focuses on federal regulation of health insurance markets.
 Her dissertation analyzed how risk adjustment in Medicare Part D affects the strategic behavior of insurers and pharmaceutical firms.
 Colleen served as a Staff Economist at the Council of Economic Advisers in 2011 and 2012.
 After completing the Scholars Program, she will join the Department of Policy Analysis and Management at Cornell University as an assistant professor.

 Dr. Czaja received her Ph.D. in politics and social policy from Princeton University in July 2013.
-Her primary research interests are political psychology, inequality, and group politics in the United States.
-Her dissertation explored the relationship between empathy and egalitarian public opinion change about policies affecting marginalized or minority groups.
-As a Scholar, she plans to study how public opinion regarding the Patient Protection and Affordable Care Act can be influenced by empathy-inducing portrayals of individuals covered by Medicaid.
+Her primary research interests are in political psychology, inequality, and group politics in the United States.
+In her dissertation, she explored the relationships among empathy, sympathy, and public opinion change regarding policies that affect marginalized groups.
+In her ongoing research of the role of emotion in politics, she is investigating the effects of empathy on public opinion about gun violence and related laws.

 Dr. Gaddis received his Ph.D. in sociology from the University of North Carolina at Chapel Hill in 2013.
 His primary research interests include the sociology of education, education policy, higher education, and racial/ethnic inequality.
 His dissertation examined the effects of educational credentials and prevalence of discrimination in the labor market using an experimental research design known as an audit study.
 As a Scholar, he will study mental health and academic achievement among college students with a particular focus on the effects of institutional factors and policies.
 After completing the program, he will join the Department of Sociology at the Pennsylvania State University as an assistant professor.